Procedures and Guidelines

 Majors in the American Studies Department who have a cumulative grade point average of 3.3 or higher and who wish to pursue a special program of independent research resulting in an Honors Thesis may undertake Honors work in American Studies.
 The Honors Thesis, once approved by the candidate’s Honors Committee, qualifies the student to graduate “with honors” or “with highest honors.”
 You may download the American Studies Honors Thesis Application for the 2015-2016 academic year here.

 1. Meet with the Director of Undergraduate Studies, during the second semester of the junior year to discuss details of eligibility and program requirements.

-3. Register for AMST 691H for the fall of the senior year and AMST 692H in the spring of the senior year.
+4. Register for the AMST 691H seminar course for the fall of the senior year and the AMST 692H seminar course in the spring of the senior year.
 December graduates will reverse the order of the semesters, signing up first for AMST 691H in their last spring semester, and then AMST 692H in their last fall semester.
 Students taking AMST 691H and 692H will receive a letter grade for both semesters.

-4. Once registered for AMST 691H, confer with the Thesis Advisor and choose two additional committee members, one of who may be outside the department.
-The Director of Undergraduate Studies is provided a list of the committee members.
+5. Once registered for AMST 691H, confer with the Thesis Advisor and choose two additional committee members, one of who may be outside the department (or even at another university).
+Submit a list of the committee members to the Director of Undergraduate Studies is provided a list of the committee members.
 Students should confirm their committee members by the beginning of fall term of the senior year.